-What Settings Should I Use For Outdoor Portraits?
+What Settings Should I Use for Outdoor Portraits?

 Aperture: Controlling Depth of Field

-Shutter Speed: Freezing Motion or Creating Blur
+Shutter Speed: Freezing or Blurring Movement

 Settings For Portraits Taken Indoors Outdoors